Le Moniteur (Haiti)

-On April 20, 1867, the newspaper began re- publishing under its current title: Le Moniteur, journal officiel de la république d'Haïti.
+On April 20, 1867, the newspaper began re-publishing under its current title: Le Moniteur, journal officiel de la république d'Haïti.

-A digitized version of over 10,000 past editions of Le Moniteur was released in 2011, and the Act Of Independence which was taken to Potsdam, Germany for educational was sold to an auctioneer in Kew, England, copies of it and the original have yet to been returned.
+A digitized version of over 10,000 past editions of Le Moniteur was released in 2011, and the Act Of Independence which was taken to Potsdam, Germany for educational was sold to an auctioneer in Kew, England; copies of it and the original have yet to be returned.